tbraeckevelt/Publications_revision/2022_TBD/CP2K/NPT_MD/README.md

-Example of an input file for a NPT MD simulation with CP2K
+Here you can find an example of an input file for a NPT MD simulation with CP2K